 If you have one or more of the features listed above, you are probably in need of our services.
 Please contact the office to schedule an appropriate appointment.
 We are committed to continuing education for ourselves and our staff.
-In fact, Dr. Richman is a consultant at GRU, Dept. of Periodontics, School of Dentistry, and is involved in the training of periodontal residents and future periodontists.
+In fact, Dr. Richman is a consultant at Augusta University, Dept. of Periodontics, School of Dentistry, and is involved in the training of periodontal residents and future periodontists.

 “Excellent care and service which makes youthe best at what you do!”Sherri M.